-Microsoft is expected to announce the Surface Duo 2 in October and now a Geekbench benchmark listing has revealed the hardware specifications of the device.
+Microsoft is expected to announce the Surface Duo 2 in October, and now a Geekbench benchmark listing has revealed the device’s hardware specifications.

 According to the details revealed by the Geekbench listing, the Surface Duo 2 will be powered by Snapdragon 888 SoC and it will pack 8GB of RAM.

-On the software side of things, the device will run Android 11 out of the box, reports GizmoChina.
+The device will run Android 11 out of the box on the software side of things, reports GizmoChina.

 The upcoming Surface Duo 2’s camera will use machine learning and artificial intelligence to offer a new camera experience that will significantly improve image processing.

 Last month, a leaked video had appeared on YouTube to reveal the design of the upcoming smartphone.